Automated Patch Assessment for Program Repair at Scale: Related Work

 \subsection{Study of Overfitting}

-Smith et al. \cite{cure-worse-15} find that overfitting patches fix certain program behaviors, however, they tend to break otherwise correct behaviors.
+\citet{cure-worse-15} find that overfitting patches fix certain program behaviors, however, they tend to break otherwise correct behaviors.
 They study the impact of test suites coverage on generating correct patches: test suites with higher coverage lead to higher quality patches.
 Consequently, patches generated with lower coverage test suites are prone to be overfitting.
 Our study has a different scope, we look at the usage of generated tests for automatic correctness assessment, not the impact of coverage.

-Long and Rinard \cite{Long-search-space} conduct an analysis of the search spaces of two APR systems.
+\citet{Long-search-space} conduct an analysis of the search spaces of two APR systems.
 Their analysis shows that in the search space, there exist more overfitting patches than correct patches: those overfitting patches that nevertheless pass all of the test cases are typically orders of magnitude more abundant.
 This presents the need for automated patch assessment technique.
 Our result of automatic patch correctness is encouraging news for researchers on accessing overfitting patches at scale.

-Qi et al. \cite{QiIssta15-overfitting} and Le et al. \cite {Le:overfitting} perform empirical overfitting studies of automatic program repair.
+\citet{QiIssta15-overfitting} and \citet {Le:overfitting} perform empirical overfitting studies of automatic program repair.
 They confirm automatic program repair indeed produces over 70\% to 98\% overfitting patches.
 By using RGT patch assessment, a majority of manual work could be saved for APR patch correctness assessment.

-Yu et al. \cite{zhongxing-EMSE18} analyze the overfitting problem in program repair and identify two overfitting issues: incomplete fixing (A-Overfitting) and regression introduction (B-Overfitting).
+\citet{zhongxing-EMSE18} analyze the overfitting problem in program repair and identify two overfitting issues: incomplete fixing (A-Overfitting) and regression introduction (B-Overfitting).
 The former one is about the fact that the generated patches partially repair the bug while the later one is about those patches which break already correct behaviors.
 Their experiments show that automatically generated tests are valuable to identify B-Overfitting(regression introduction).
 Our study to some extent confirms and complements their results.
 RGT tests based on regression oracles are effective to detect behavioral differences.
-Their experiment is performed on 42 patches, our study has a much larger scope with automatic assessment of 638 patches (15 times bigger).
+Their experiment is performed on 42 patches, our study has a much larger scope with an automated assessment of 638 patches (15 times bigger).